Looking for a healthier alternative to traditional lasagna? Try this easy and delicious low carb zucchini lasagna recipe!

 - Fresh basil – you could also sprinkle some fresh parmesan cheese over top.

-How to make zucchini lasagna
+How to make a low carb zucchini lasagna

 Step 1: Sauté the beef and veggies.